openPMD/openPMD-standard/EXT_BeamPhysics.md

 - **Polar coordinates**: **Polar** coordinates are **(r, theta, phi)** where **r** is the radius, **theta** is the angle from the **z** or **s** axis, and **phi** is the projected azimuthal angle in the **(x, y)** plane.

-- **Particle Root Group**: The **Particle Root Group** is a group for specifying a group of particles.
-See the Base Standard for more information.
+- **Particle Group**: The **Particle Group** is a group for specifying a set of particles such as the particles in a bunch.
+The Beam Physics extension defines a standard for the  **Particle Group** as discussed below.

 Notes:
 ------